wp-plugins/adrotate/readme.txt

 * [AdRotate Store](https://www.adrotateplugin.com/shop/?utm_source=adrotate_readme&utm_medium=wordpress.org&utm_campaign=shop)

 == Frequently Asked Questions ==

+= Can I migrate my data from another plugin to AdRotate? = **Answer:**Maybe.
+Take a look at [AdRotate Switch](https://wordpress.org/plugins/adrotate-switch/) and see if your current advertising plugin is compatible for migrating your data!

 = I'm getting errors about duplicate entries in the stats or the tracker table! = **Answer:** This means your database is full and needs to be "upgraded".
 More on the how and why in [this article](href="https://www.adrotateplugin.com/support/knowledgebase/duplicate-entry-errors/?utm_source=adrotate_readme&utm_medium=wordpress.org&utm_campaign=support)!